daandouwe/Thesis/sparsemap/wrap-dynet-python.md

 >>> dy.identity
 <built-in function identity>
 ```
-It took me some time to figure out how the python dynet library wraps the core dynet code, which is in c++.
-This is what I found out.
+This is what I want to know.

 ## How it is done